 Elderberries have long been revered for their ability to support the immune system, and newer research suggests they can also help the body absorb vitamin C, too.
 (1)

 Elderberry syrup is a favorite traditional way to prepare it, and for just .000001% more effort the syrup can be transformed into elderberry and strawberry jam.
-The berries to make elderberry tea, and the flowers can be used to make homemade soda in the late summer.
+The berries to make elderberry tea or fizzy soda, and the flowers can also be used to make homemade soda in the late summer.

 I could go on and on, but the bottom like is that word is getting out about elderberry, and that is AWESOME!

 Except when it’s not, because all of a sudden elderberry retailers everywhere are out-of-stock due to high demand.
 Yikes.

 Fortunately, elderberry bushes are both beautiful and easy to grow.
 Several of you have asked for step-by-step instructions, so I put together this post for you.